Do I need to submit the INDIVIDUAL International Travel Forms?

 - Submit the Faculty/Staff Assumption of Risk and Release Form.
 This form is required for all international travel if the international travel is voluntary or optional to your job.
 The form is not required if the travel is an integral and required part of your job.
 If traveling with another person (e.g. spouse or child), the form called Assumption of Risk & Release – OTHER Travelers (PDF) must be completed for each additional person.

 - Purchase the International Travel Insurance (mandatory).
-There are two options: HTH international health insurance or iNext .
-The HTH policy is called HTH Student Accident and Sickness Insurance Policy, but it is available for faculty and staff travelers as well.
-The cost of HTH coverage is based on the length of time abroad — view the HTH price grid here.
-The HTH policy will not cover expenses in the U.S.A. or your home country (for non-U.S. citizens).
-While the HTH policy is more expensive and must be purchased for each overseas trip (the minimum period of coverage is two weeks), it covers 100% of reasonable medical expenses.
+There are two options: GeoBlue international health insurance or iNext .
+The GeoBlue policy is called the GeoBlue Student Policy, but it is available for faculty and staff travelers as well.
+The cost of GeoBlue coverage is based on the length of time abroad — view the GeoBlue Price Grid.
+The GeoBlue policy will not cover expenses in the U.S.A. or your home country (for non-U.S. citizens).
+While the GeoBlue policy is more expensive and must be purchased for each overseas trip (the minimum period of coverage is two weeks), it covers 100% of reasonable medical expenses.
 It also includes political security and natural disaster evacuation services.
-Faculty and staff may obtain a printed copy of the policy description in the Center for Global Programs and Studies, 116 Reynolda Hall, or from this link.
-You may access the HTH Application Form for Faculty & Staff travelers here.
+Faculty and staff may obtain a printed copy of the policy description in the Center for Global Programs and Studies, 116 Reynolda Hall.
+Use the following link to access the GeoBlue Application Form for Faculty & Staff travelers.

 - Attend an international security briefing arranged by the Center for Global Programs and Studies.